The Lincoln Theatre's Ghost Light illuminating our friendly spirits' mischief during the COVID-19 Pandemic in 2020/21!

 Elden D. and his brothers, Robert and David, became co-owners of the property, and Elden (pictured here with our Mighty Wurlitzer) acted as reluctant manager of the theater for the next 65 years.
 At one point, possibly after his divorce to his second wife Margaret, or after losing money from some bad investments (according to son Donald Pollock), Elden D. lived in the tiny attic adjacent to the stage.
 Elden’s loft, as we call it today, is accessed by a drop-down ladder in the backstage crossover, and stands as a reminder of harder times.
 Elden D.s children, John, Donald, and Edward spent their early childhood years at the Lincoln.
 The youngest brother, Edward Pollock who suffered from Marfan syndrome or a similar disordermanaged the other family properties on the block and worked to help restore the mighty Wurlitzer that had fallen to disrepair since “talking pictures” in the late 1920’s made the mighty instrument obsolete.
 The people who remember him always talk about his enormous hands.
 "Big enough to hold a basketball".
 According to John Pollock, "Ed Pollock, who was managing the building which included the Lincoln Theatre, but not the theatre itself, died suddenly in 1985 at age 36 on the street in front of the theatre as he was leaving for the day.
 The theatre itself had been operated in recent years by various tenants, and was not infrequently on the brink of closure.
 The theatre and the surrounding shops were owned, and sold a few years later, by Elden D., Robert and David Pollock to the Pickett family in the early 1980s and the theater foundation was formed in 1987 to provide a community financial base for restoration of the property.

-Skagit County Courthouse circa 1907 (now the Matheson Building) before the upper story was removed and the Lincoln Theatre was constructed.
+Skagit County Courthouse circa 1907 (now the Matheson Building) before the upper story was removed and the Lincoln Theatre was constructed borders the south side of Pine Square.
 The Former Skagit County Courthouse housed the jail, and country offices until 1922.
 The tiny concealed open-air prisoner “exercise" area (and reportedly where hangings were preformed) is located in-between the Matheson Building and the Lincoln Theatre and is still a visible memorial of the jailhouse adjacent to the Lincoln's alley door.

 Proper credit must be given to David Decatur's family for its role in this fine theater's long history.
 The Lincoln is the last remaining theater in Skagit County from that glorious time before the Crash of 1929 when impresarios built grand palaces that recreated that social gathering that dated back to the beginning of time: families and tribes huddling together to watch flickering shadows on a wall.
 Ghosts from another era?
 "It is not often that a modern ghost displays moral qualities which can be honestly approved.
 As a class ghosts are idle, frivolous, meddlesome, and apparently wholly devoid of moral sense." * The ghosts that walk the stage and halls of the Lincoln can only be described as benevolent.